jgj1018/TIL/CrucialMemo.md

 - Change it around.
 Were you incident commander last time?
 Take on a different role this time.
 Encourage every team member to acquire familiarity with each role.
 ```

+- You can’t “fix” people, but you can fix systems and processes to better support people making the right choices when designing and maintaining complex systems.